UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 > ## Bonus: How did we determine that 2005 is the closest year to 2007?
 >
 > We want to make sure we pick a year that is close to 2005, but also a year that has a decent amount of data to work with.
-One useful tool is the `value_counts` method, which will tell us how many times a value is repeated in a column of a DataFrame.
+One useful tool is the `value_counts` method, which will tell us how many times a value is repeated in a column of a data frame.
 Let's use this function on the year column to see which years we have data for and to tell us whether we have a good number of countries represented in that year.
 >
 >
 > ~~~